2023 World Junior Ice Hockey Championships – Division I

-The 2023 World Junior Ice Hockey Championship Division I were international ice hockey tournaments organized by the International Ice Hockey Federation.
-It consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the team which placed first was promoted to the next higher division, while the team which placed last was relegated to a lower division.
+The 2023 IIHF U20 World Championship Division I was a pair of international under-20 ice hockey tournaments organized by the International Ice Hockey Federation.
+Division I consisted of two tiered groups of six teams each: the second-tier Division I A and the third-tier Division I B. For each tier's tournament, the first-placed team was promoted to a higher division, while the last-placed team was relegated to a lower division.

 To be eligible as a junior player in these tournaments, a player couldn't be born earlier than 2003.

 Division I A

 The Division I A tournament was played in Asker, Norway, from 11 to 17 December 2022.

-Participants
+Participating teams

 Match officials

-Seven referees and linesmen were selected for the tournament.
+Seven referees and seven linesmen were selected for the tournament.